ampl/mp/doc/rst/components.rst

       void AddConstraint(const OrConstraint& );

 By default, if the driver does not mark a constraint as acceptable, `mp::FlatConverter` and its descendants attempt to simplify it.
-See the classes' documentation for further details.
+See :ref:`configure-automatic-model-conversions` for further details.

 Problem sizes and preallocation